Due to COVID-19, the boathouse is operating under modified procedures to protect the health and safety of rowers, coaches, and facility staff.

 Baltimore Community Rowing has developed a four-phase plan, informed by the USRowing COVID-19 recommendations

 and state, city, and local guidelines, to gradually return to rowing in 2020 and beyond.
-Click here

-Currently, BCR is in phase 1 of the plan.
+.
 Baltimore City Recreation & Parks (BCRP) has opened the boathouse for outdoor rowing under specific restrictions and guidelines as noted below.

 - Adult rowers with private 1x

 - Bow-certified rowers (18+ years or older) in BCR-owned 1x

 - Same-household rowers (spouse/partner, siblings, or parent/child ONLY) in 2x (beginning August 17, 2020)

 - Group programs of 9 rowers/1 coach (juniors: 8 rowers/2 coaches) in 1X (beginning August 17, 2020)